Protecting the Right to Organize Act

-The Protecting the Right to Organize Act, or PRO Act, is a proposed United States law that would amend previous labor laws such as the National Labor Relations Act, for the purpose of expanding "various labor protections related to employees' rights to organize and collectively bargain in the workplace".
-It would prevent employers from holding mandatory meetings for the purpose of counteracting labor organization, and would strengthen the legal right of employees to join a labor union.
+The Richard L. Trumka Protecting the Right to Organize Act (PRO Act) is a proposed United States law that would amend previous labor laws such as the National Labor Relations Act for the purpose of expanding "various labor protections related to employees' rights to organize and collectively bargain in the workplace."
+The measure would prevent employers from holding mandatory meetings for the purpose of counteracting labor organization and would strengthen the legal right of employees to join a labor union.
 The bill would also permit labor unions to encourage secondary strikes.
-The PRO Act would weaken "right-to-work" laws, which exist in 27 U.S. states.
+The PRO Act would weaken right-to-work laws, which exist in 27 U.S. states.
 It would allow the National Labor Relations Board to fine employers for violations of labor law, and would provide compensation to employees involved in such cases.
+It is named after Richard Trumka, who was elected president of the AFL-CIO on September 16, 2009, and served in that office until his death in August 5, 2021.

 Background

 The Protecting the Right to Organize Act, also known as the PRO Act, follows a series of past legislation passed by Congress concerning labor rights.
 A number of landmark bills were passed during the New Deal period, including the Fair Labor Standards Act of 1938, which President Franklin D. Roosevelt considered one of the most important Acts of Congress at the time.

 Following the New Deal, a number of bills were passed which restricted the activities of labor unions.
 Among these was the Labor Management Relations Act of 1947 (commonly known as the Taft-Hartley Act), which among other things prohibited secondary boycotts and closed shops.

 In 2009, the Employee Free Choice Act, another bill which would have amended the National Labor Relations Act, failed to pass.

 In the State of California, following the passage of California Assembly Bill 5, Proposition 22 was passed in 2020.
 Proposition 22 was intended to classify so-called gig workers for app-based companies (such as Lyft, Uber, DoorDash and Postmates) as "independent contractors" rather than full employees.